ondrahermanek/kb/Technical.md

  - singleton - 1ce a lafetime of app, GC light, when heavy to construct, mind thread, memory leak prone
  - scoped - lives per scope (i.e. request), not necessary to be thread safe
  - automatic disposing of dependencies, CreateAsyncScope + IAsyncDisposable
+ - using ServiceDescriptors, last used from multiple registrations or use TryAdd service to avoid replacing by accident
+ - services can be Replace, or RemoveAll
+ - multipke dependencies resolved as collection IEnubetable<T> - used e.g. for multiple rules

 ### Aggregate roots & event sourcing